-This article is a decent summary of some ideas on developing self-awareness from a cognitive perspective, quoting some authors and researchers that might be worthwhile checking out.
+This article on The Beginner’s Guild to Self-Awareness is a decent summary of some ideas on developing self-awareness from a cognitive perspective, quoting some authors and researchers that might be worthwhile checking out.

 But as I frequently find with this topic, the article and the authors quoted focus a lot on cognitive and behavioral concepts but miss a huge component — the emotions that drive most human behavior.

 The important thing to remember is that most people lie to themselves about their own behavior because to become aware of it would provoke feelings of guilt or shame, leading to fear.
 The thought process can be simplified as: “I made a mistake.
 This confirms my own fears that I am not good enough.
 No one will accept me or love me.
 I will be alone.
 Agh!
 Scared!”
 For those who lack self-acceptance (do not have good shame tolerance), these emotional experiences are too painful to bear.
 To help themselves function, they engage in unhealthy shame management strategies, that pull them away from self-awareness.

 This is the conundrum of shame.
 Shame and guilt are pro-social emotions meant to pull us into compliance with social norms and help us repair mistakes in our relationships.
 Poorly tolerated shame, unfortunately, does the opposite.
 It makes us behave poorly (See Donald John Trump and Other-Blamers like him) and damage relationships.